-However, some cat breeds can be too tricky for first-time cat owners.
+However, some cat breeds can be too tricky for first time cat owners.
 If you are thinking of getting a cat this year then don’t rush.
+There are several good things to know about cats.
 We created this guide for people who were looking for things to know before getting a cat.
 Just sit back and continue reading our guide before getting a cat for a pet.

 What Makes a Cat the Perfect Pet?